alexander-moore/Thesis-Research/README.md

 - **Images**: A collection of images relevant to the hypotheses, design, and outputs of the research.

+- **Thesis Writing Rmd**: Contains the R MarkDown file with the body of writing forming the Thesis Book. **Outline** describes the chapters of this file.

 ## Outline

 **Chapter 1: Introduction** Introduces machine learning, neural networks, survey statistics, and the pairwise significances of these fields to the research topic.